cloudlinux/libcare/docs/libcare.rst

 .. _tests:

-This directory contains tests and the infrastructure necessary to run them.
-To keep the ``tests`` directory clean each test is placed in its own directory.
+This directory contains the tests and the infrastructure to run them.
+To keep the ``tests`` directory clean, each test is placed in its own directory.

-To run tests simply emit:
+To run the tests emit:

 ::